gregswift/github-collective/README.rst

       an entire GitHub organization.

     `teams` (optional)
-      List of string identifiers for collaborators of a repository.
+      List of local string identifiers for collaborators of a repository.
 Teams specified here will be granted the appropriate permission to the given repository (see Teams configuration).
 The identifiers in this option should refer to relevant ``[team:]`` sections in the local configuration.
-      This list should contain just the identifier after the colon in the section name.
-For example, a section of ``[team:my-awesome-team]`` would be referenced in the ``teams`` option as just ``my-awesome-team``.
+      This option is the inverse of ``repos`` for repository configuration.

     `hooks` (optional)
       List of string identifiers for GitHub service hooks, referring to